2026-2027 Academic Catalog

 Please visit our department website.

 The Department of Biology offers programs leading to the Master of Science and the Doctor of Philosophy degrees.
-These are research focused degrees tailored to the student's interests and career plans through conversations with the faculty mentor, supported by curriculum and weekly seminars.
-The specific program is determined after consultation between the student and the advisory committee.
-Two major areas of specialization are available: Environmental/Ecological Science and Biomedical Sciences.
-The Department of Biology also offers a Master of Science program without a thesis requirement and an accelerated Bachelor’s Plus Master’s program for current undergraduates.
+These are research focused degrees tailored to the student's interests and career plans through faculty mentoring, supported by curriculum and advanced seminars.
+Major areas of specialization include: Environmental/Ecological Science and Biomedical Sciences.
+The Department of Biology also offers a Master of Science program without a thesis requirement and an accelerated Bachelor’s Plus Master’s program.

 Assistantships